dfbarrero/ros_stdr_ga/README.md

 ## Installation
 1. Install dependencies.
 Verify and install if necessary the following Python packages: numpy, scikit-learn, pybrain and inspyred.

 2. Download ros\_stdr\_ga.
-The easy method (although less nerdy) is download it manually from \textit{https://github.com/dfbarrero/ros\_stdr\_ga} with a browser.
+The easy method (although less nerdy) is download it manually from https://github.com/dfbarrero/ros_stdr_ga with a browser.
 The nerdy way is using \texttt{git} to clone the repository directly from GitHub, where it is hosted.
 Execute the following command:

     git clone https://github.com/dfbarrero/ros_stdr_ga

 > (Optional) Delete the \texttt{.git} folder in the repository.
 This removes any GIT metadata.

-3. Move the package to your ROS workspace, folder \texttt{src}.
+3. Move the package to your ROS workspace, folder src.

-4. Compile the projects with \texttt{catkin\_make}.
+4. Compile the projects with catkin_make.
 This generates all the wrappers around the service that provides the fitness evaluation.

-5. Update the environment variables with \texttt{source devel/setup.bash}.
+5. Update the environment variables with source devel/setup.bash.

-6. Move to the ros\_stdr\_ga root folder and test the installation running the simulation with
+6. Move to the ros_stdr_ga root folder and test the installation running the simulation with

      roslaunch launch/simple.launch